EdOverflow/can-i-take-over-xyz/README.md

 **Answer:** Yes :heavy_check_mark:

-Subdomains can be taken over if the root domain doesn't already belong to a fastly account.
+Subdomains can be taken over if the root domain doesn't already belong to a Fastly account.

 Heroku
 ======